Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Related work

-Guan \etal \cite{GUAN2020259} proposed a category-wise residual attention learning (CRAL) framework for multi-label thoracic disease classification.
-CRAL alleviates irrelevant classes by assigning small weights to the corresponding feature representations.
-Rajpurkar \etal \cite{Rajpurkar2017CheXNetRP} exploited a modified 121-layer DenseNet named CheXNet, for diagnosis of all 14 pathologies in the ChestXray14 dataset, especially for ``Pneumonia".
+Guan \etal \cite{GUAN2020259} proposed a category-wise residual attention learning framework for multi-label thoracic disease classification.
+Rajpurkar \etal \cite{Rajpurkar2017CheXNetRP} exploited a modified 121-layer DenseNet named CheXNet, for diagnosis of all 14 pathologies in the ChestXray14 dataset, especially for pneumonia.
 In \cite{wang2020triple}, a triple learning approach integrating a unified channel-wise, element-wise, and scale-wise attention modules are used.
 They can simultaneously learn disease-discriminative channels, locations, and scales for effective diagnosis.
 Hou \etal \cite{Hou2021MultiLabelLW} fused semantic features from radiology reports along with encoded X-ray features to feed into transformer encoder to utilize both CXR images and metadata related to them.
 Zhang \etal \cite{Zhang_Wang_Xu_Yu_Yuille_Xu_2020} proposed a medical concept graph, based on prior knowledge, to diagnose CXR images.
-In \cite{SeyyedKalantari2021CheXclusionFG} Seyyed-Kalantar \etal examined the extent to which state-of-the-art deep learning classifiers show true positive rate disparity among different protected attributes and different datasets.
-Allaouzi \etal \cite{8719904} explored binary relevance (BR), label powerset (LP), and classifier chain (CC) in terms of label dependencies.
-Yan \etal \cite{Yan2018WeaklySD} proposed a weakly supervised deep learning framework equipped with the squeeze and excitation blocks, multi-map transfer, and max-min pooling for classifying thoracic diseases as well as localizing suspicious lesion regions.
+Seyyed-Kalantar \etal \cite{SeyyedKalantari2021CheXclusionFG} examined the extent to which state-of-the-art deep learning classifiers show true positive rate disparity among different protected attributes.
+Allaouzi \etal \cite{8719904} explored binary relevance (BR), label powerset, and classifier chain in terms of label dependencies.
+Yan \etal \cite{Yan2018WeaklySD} proposed a weakly supervised deep learning framework equipped with squeeze and excitation blocks, multi-map transfer, and max-min pooling for classifying and localizing suspicious lesion regions.
 Luo \etal \cite{Luo2020DeepME} adopted task-specific adversarial training and an uncertainty-aware temporal ensemble of model predictions to address the domain and label discrepancies across different datasets.
 To handle label uncertainty on the CheXpert dataset, Irvin \etal \cite{irvin2019chexpert} trained a DenseNet-121 on CheXpert with various labeling policies such as U-Ignore, U-Ones, and U-Zeros policies.
-Pham \etal \cite{PHAM2021186} exploits dependencies among abnormality labels and utilized label smoothing technique for better handling of uncertain samples in the CheXpert dataset.
+Pham \etal \cite{PHAM2021186} exploited dependencies among abnormality labels and utilized label smoothing technique for better handling of uncertain samples in the CheXpert dataset.
 However, a systematic exploration of the potential of integrating anatomical prior to improve the classification performance was absent in all the above mentioned methods.